mikaoj/BSGridCollectionViewLayout/README.md

 [![License](https://img.shields.io/cocoapods/l/BSGridCollectionViewLayout.svg?style=flat)](http://cocoapods.org/pods/BSGridCollectionViewLayout)
 [![Platform](https://img.shields.io/cocoapods/p/BSGridCollectionViewLayout.svg?style=flat)](http://cocoapods.org/pods/BSGridCollectionViewLayout)

 BSGridCollectionViewLayout is a simple UICollectionViewLayout.
 It simply displays the items in a grid.
 It doesn't have a concept of sections.
-So eaven if the items are in different data source / sections.
-They will be displayed as being in a single section.
+So even if the items are in different data source / sections.
+They will be displayed as being in one continuous grid without any section breaks.
 I highly doubt that anyone besides me will use this, but I'm using it in [BSImagePicker](https://github.com/mikaoj/BSImagePicker).

 ## Usage